1LongNight/Elk-Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_Automation makes tasks less time consuming
+- _Automation makes tasks less time consuming

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - _Install: docker.io
 - _Install: python-pip
 - _Install: docker